 Coach from anywhere.

-I coach clients across North America.
+I coach clients across North America and the UK.
 Though I have a special interest in coaching lawyers, entrepreneurs and other professionals with ADHD, I work with adults from all walks of life.

-Weekly one-on-one coaching by phone, Skype, FaceTime, or in person (central Toronto only).
+Weekly one-on-one coaching by phone, Zoom Skype, FaceTime, or in person (central Toronto only).

 As partners we will work together to help you: